AbrahamZak/stocklist/README.md

 See related stocks and click on any to navigate to that stock's page - 100%\
 Add stock to watchlist (when logged in) - 100%\
 Remove Stock from watchlist (when logged in) - 100%\
-Interactive stock chart - 50%\
+Interactive stock chart / candlestick chart (switch between) - 100%\
 \
 Watchlist page (when logged in) (100%)\
 Design - 100%\